codr7/alang/README.md

 ```

 ### bindings
-Bindings are evaluated at compile time, which is why the following example complains about a missing value.
+Bindings may be created using `let` and are evaluated at compile time, which is why the following example complains about a missing value.

 ```
 : 42 let foo _